-3.2.
-Word dissimilarity graph
+3.2 Word dissimilarity graph

 The main difficulty associated with applying the PSO algorithm to motif finding problem is that the fitness function is not continuous.
 In a typical PSO algorithm, one wishes to control the velocity so that at the beginning stage the particles can fly around quickly inside the search space, and when a particle approaches the optimal solution, it should slow down so it can converge.
 One can achieve this if the fitness function is continuous, since the velocity is updated according to the distances between the current position and the positions of pbest and gbest.
 However, a solution in our algorithm consists of a vector of positions in the input sequences.
 Therefore, the distance between two potential solutions has no indication of the difference of their fitness values.
-For example, as shown in the figure below, positions 1 and 2 are separated by 6 mismatches, while positions 1 and N have only 1 mismatch.
+For example, as shown in Figure 1, positions 1 and 2 are separated by 6 mismatches, while positions 1 and N have only 1 mismatch.

-To solve this problem, we model the neighborhood information in the solution space by a dissimilarity graph of all l-mers in each sequence.
-For example, given an input sequence CTCTGCTG and motif length = 3, we can construct a dissimilarity graph, whose adjacency matrix is shown in

-Figure 1.
-Relationship between motif positions and motif dissimilarity
+To solve this problem, we model the neighbourhood information in the solution space by a dissimilarity graph of all l-mers in each sequence.
+For example, given an input sequence CTCTGCTG and motif length = 3, we can construct a dissimilarity graph, whose adjacency matrix is shown in Table 1.
+The row index is the current position of a candidate motif in this sequence, the column index is the potential new position of the motif, and the values in the cell are the number of mismatches between the two l-mers starting at the positions represented by the row index and column index, respectively.
+For example, if the motif start position is updated from